 In addition to his primary practice of taxation, Mr. McDermott represents and advises clients in the selection, formation, and governance of business entities, including corporations, limited liability companies, and partnerships.
 He represents hospitals and physician practice groups with respect to business and tax matters.
 He designs and drafts executive compensation packages and non-qualified deferred compensation plans.
 He also does estate planning and handles successions, probate, and estate administration matters.

 Mr. McDermott served a three-year term on the Internal Revenue Service Advisory Council, and in 2017, served a Chair of the Council’s Small Business/Self-Employed and Wage & Investment Subgroup.
 The IRSAC provides an organized public forum for IRS officials and representatives of the public to discuss key tax administration issues.
 As an advisory body, the IRSAC suggests operational improvements, offers constructive observations regarding current or proposed IRS policies, programs, and procedures, and advises the Commissioner with respect to issues having substantive effect on federal tax administration.

-Mr. McDermott is a member of the professional advisory council for both the Baton Rouge Area Foundation and LSU Foundation Planned Giving.
-He is an active member of the Baton Rouge and Louisiana State Bar Associations, American Health Lawyers Association, Baton Rouge Estate and Business Planning Council, and The Society of Louisiana Certified Public Accountants.
-Additionally, he is vice chair of the board of governors and a trustee for the Boys & Girls Clubs of Metro Louisiana.
+Mr. McDermott is a member of the professional advisory council for the Baton Rouge Area Foundation and the LSU Foundation Planned Giving.
+He is an active member of the Baton Rouge and Louisiana State Bar Associations, Baton Rouge Estate and Business Planning Council, and The Society of Louisiana Certified Public Accountants.
+Additionally, he is vice chair of the board of governors the Boys & Girls Clubs of Metro Louisiana.